 Electric bike systems offer a number of modes to choose from, allowing you to balance the amount of power supplied through the pedals with range and battery life.

-Regulations about how much help the motor can provide, and the speed at which assistance cuts out, vary around the world, but in general the motor is limited to 250 watts output and must cut out when your speed reaches 25kph/15.5mph, except in the USA where it can continue to work up to 20mph.
+Electric bike laws on how much help the motor can provide, and the speed at which assistance cuts out, vary around the world.
+But in general the motor is limited to 250 watts output and must cut out when your speed reaches 25kph/15.5mph, except in the USA where it can continue to work up to 20mph.

 You can go faster than that, of course, but only under your own effort – the bike’s motor will no longer provide assistance.